Top 4 Man-Made Natural Disasters

 The Camp Lejeune water contamination was a man-made disaster that affected thousands of military personnel and their families.
 From the 1950s to the 1980s, the drinking water at Camp Lejeune, a United States Marine Corps base in North Carolina, was contaminated with toxic chemicals, including benzene and trichloroethylene (TCE), due to the improper disposal of hazardous waste.

 The contaminated water was used for drinking, cooking, and bathing, exposing service members and their families to harmful toxins.
-As a result, many individuals experienced various health problems, including cancer, congenital disabilities, and neurological disorders.
-The symptoms of Camp Lejeune water contamination include cancer, leukemia, Non-Hogkin’s leukemia, anemia, myeloma, and more.
+As a result, many individuals experience various health problems, including cancer, congenital disabilities, and neurological disorders.
+The symptoms of Camp Lejeune water contamination include cancer, leukemia, non-Hogkin’s leukemia, anemia, myeloma, and more.

 The disaster led to years of legal battles and investigations, with the VA acknowledging the health risks of the contaminated water.
 It also resulted in numerous lawsuits and legal battles against the Department of Defense and other responsible parties.
 Thousands of military personnel and their families affected by the contaminated water filed lawsuits seeking compensation for medical expenses, lost wages, and other damages.